graphistry/graphistry-cli/docs/configure.md

 * Mark SSO as site-wide
 * Disallow non-SSO account creation
 * Decide whether SSO users can automatically join organizations without an invitation

-## Features

-Certain Graphistry features can be enabled or disabled through environment variables to ensure that these features cannot be accessed without explicit permission from an administrator regardless of in-app permissions configuration.
-In all cases, access can also be more finely controlled using waffle flags set within Graphistry.
-All feature configuration is done through the file `data/config/custom.env`.
-Each feature listed below is assigned a corresponding environment variable name.
-Environment variables can be set to either `true` or `false` to enable or disable the associated feature.
-An unset environment variable associated with a given feature is treated as `false`.

-### Python Endpoint

-The Python endpoint allows any user granted access a way to retrieve datasets stored within Graphistry and process it using unrestricted arbitrary user provided Python code.
-This Python code can include a limited set of external libraries such as `numpy` and `cudf`, in addition to `graphistry`, and can access all computational resources available to the forge-etl-python server including GPU compute.
-The result is returned to the user as a string or as JSON.

-It is recommended that an administrator checks to ensure that only trusted users are provided access via the `flag_python_endpoint` waffle flag before the `ENABLE_PYTHON_ENDPOINT` environment variable is set to `true`.

 ## TLS